Save $1.00 on any size Dr. Smith’s® Diaper Rash Ointment or Diaper Rash Spray. Printable coupon. Soothe, treat, and prevent baby diaper rash—fast.

 Words can’t express how perfect Dr. Smith’s Diaper Rash Spray is!
 No more messy hands and less crying time for fussy babies who fight you through the diaper changes.

-Dr. Smith’s® Adult Barrier Spray is formulated with Solstice® Propellant, one of the most environmentally preferable aerosol technology available on the market today.
+Dr. Smith’s® Diaper Rash Spray is formulated with Solstice® Propellant, one of the most environmentally preferable aerosol technology available on the market today.
 This propellant:

 - Is non-flammable